welvin21/welvin21.github.io/src/projects/sls/sls.md

 date: '2019-06-04'
 title: 'SLS'
 excerpt: 'A washing machines tracker for R.C.
 Lee hall residents.'
+rank: 3
 ---

 ### Description

 [SLS](https://sls.rctech.club) is an IoT project by [RC Tech Club](https://www.rctech.club/) which gives information regarding washing machines status for R.C.
 Lee hall residents.

-Since all washing machines in the building are located on the 16<sup>th</sup> floor, often times during peak hours, people had to go back and forth to check if any of the machines is not occupied by someone else.
+All washing machines in the R.C.
+Lee hall building are located on the 16<sup>th</sup> floor, in which they were put far away from where all the residents are on (from 4<sup>th</sup> to 15<sup>th</sup> floor).
+Often times during peak hours, people had to go back and forth to check if any of the machines is available.
 Using [SLS](https://sls.rctech.club), residents need not to worry anymore since the status of all washing machines can be tracked via the internet.

 ![SLS website](./sls-website.png)